Masters and Johnson: Television

 Masters and Johnson appeared together on the NBC daily news program America Alive! in the second half of 1978, as authorities on the subject of sex.

 In popular culture

 The American cable network Showtime debuted Masters of Sex, a dramatic television series based on the 2009 biography of the same name, on September 29, 2013.
 The series stars Michael Sheen as Masters and Lizzy Caplan as Johnson.

-Masters and Johnson were referenced in a 1974 Italian comedy directed by Bruno Corbucci, Il trafficone.

-Masters and Johnson are the subject of a trivia question in season 1 episode 21 (1983) of Family Ties.

-Masters and Johnson are referenced in season 6 episode 2 (1990) of The Golden Girls.

-One character in the film Mallrats (1995) is nicknamed Masters & Johnson for her bizarre school project of studying sex.
+(The same actors briefly portrayed "Masters and Johnson", as similar characters but in the present day, in The Simpsons episode "Kamp Krustier".)